zachhardesty7/tamper-monkey-scripts-collection/README.md

     * add a large or giant banner if project hasn't been updated in 6 months or 1+ years respectively
 * YouTube
     * filter out videos on subscription page and home page based on given keyword
+* Amazon
+    * hide all of the junk that clutter Amazon's UI (biased decisions)

 _For more information on Tampermonkey itself, please refer to their [website][tampermonkey-website]._